Frequently Asked Questions

 Will my details be kept confidential?
 We totally respect your right to privacy.
 No information will be given out about your participation and/or medical information with the exception of your doctor unless required by law.
 The trial results may be presented in meetings or publications, but you will never be personally identified.

 How do I get detailed information on a clinical trial?
-You'll find more information on all our studies by clicking on browse current studies.
-As well as the medical trial names, dates and payment, there are details about what the study involves and what type of volunteers we’re looking for.
+You'll find more information on all our studies and what type of volunteers we’re looking for by clicking on browse current studies.
 Or if you prefer, give our volunteer recruitment team a call on 0800 591 570 or 0113 394 5200.

 How are clinical trials regulated?
-All our studies are carried out under safety guidelines issued by the Royal College of Physicians.
+All our studies are carried out under safety guidelines issued by the Royal College of Physicians and the Association of the British Pharmaceutical Industry (ABPI) .
 We also meet the standards set by the Medicines and Healthcare products Regulatory Agency (MHRA), the government department that controls clinical trials in the UK.
-All studies have to be approved by an ethics committee before any work is allowed to be carried out.
+All studies have to be approved by a Research Ethics Committee before any work is carried out.

 Where can I find independent information?